 The Woobie: Recette, if you believe the Fridge Horror that she's probably been starved for a while before Tear comes to help.

-For a more direct example of this, the game's memetic catchphrase, "Capitalism, ho!" was eventually admitted to have come up as a whim of the writer, having no equivilant in the Japanese script.
+The game's memetic catchphrase, "Capitalism, ho!" was eventually admitted to have come up as a whim of the writer, having no equivalent in the Japanese script.
 He commented in the translator's notes that given the popularity of the phrase and its effect on the game's marketing, he wasn't too concerned.